Command Prompt Windows 10: What is it and how does it work?

 Any major changes to the system made with command prompt will likely require you to run it as an administrator.
 To do this, right click the icon in the search bar or on the taskbar and select 'run as administrator.'

 It can also be done through Task Manager: simply open it up, open the 'File' menu and CTRL+click 'Run New Task' to immediately launch command prompt as administrator.

 How does the command prompt work and why would you use it?

-In addition to the commands mentioned above (which show file directory listings, changes file directories, copies files, and delete them.)
-There are a number of other useful commands such as ipconfig (which shows what IP address a computer has), Tracert (which shows information on each step between the computer and a target host elsewhere on the internet such as a website), and the system file checker (sfc), which finds any corrupt or missing files, and automatically replaces them using cached copies kept by Windows.
+In addition to the commands mentioned above, there are a number of other useful commands such as ipconfig (which shows what IP address a computer has), Tracert (which shows information on each step between the computer and a target host elsewhere on the internet such as a website), and the system file checker (sfc), which finds any corrupt or missing files, and automatically replaces them using cached copies kept by Windows.

 Ever since the Windows 10 release, Microsoft has been attempting to get users to abandon the legacy command shell and opt for a new alternative – PowerShell.

 First released as an optional component in 2006, PowerShell boasts an abundance of useful commands, also known as cmdlets, which were designed to be better integrated with most Microsoft offerings.
 As functions that exist inside compiled DLLs on a system, the main purpose of cmdlets is to not only become a more modern substitute for the Command Prompt, but also batch files and VB scripts.

 More information on how PowerShell compares to CMD can be found here.

 When Microsoft’s Windows 11 was released in 2021, Microsoft soon announced plans to make Windows Terminal the default command-line experience, with PowerShell the recommended interface rather than cmd.